Alaska Grizzly Bear Hunt

 Grizzly populations are at all time high and hunter success for past five years has been 90% with average hide squaring over 8′.
 The majority qualifying for SCI and many B&C grizzlies as well.

 Quality, ten day hunts in late August and a spring hunt that successfully killed the new world record in 2013.
-The spring hunt is a “super cub” hunt and can produce HUGE bears that are just coming out of hibernation.

 Grizzly bear populations are at an all time high in Alaska’s Game Management #19.
 Unit #19 are considered “grizzly bears” by SCI and B&C considers a good portion of them grizzlies as well”

-This Alaska grizzly bear hunt takes place in September and October.
+- The fall hunt takes place in September and October.